Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 6. Wat Ratchabophit

-Wat Ratchabophit is one of the lesser known Bangkok tourist places that only started trending on Instagram in recent years.
+Luckily, Wat Ratchabophit is one of the lesser-known Bangkok tourist places.

 7. Wat Samphran